boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/spline-area-chart.md

 ### Grid Line

-You can toggle the visibility of the each axes gridlines visibility using the property.
+You can toggle the visibility of the each axis gridlines visibility using the property.

 ![Grid Line](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/chart-gridlines.png)